 What is the Right Age for Your Child to Visit the Dentist?

 The American Academy of Pediatric Dentistry recommends that a child be seen by a dentist sometime within six months after he or she gets their first tooth and before the age of one.
 To break it down, it basically says that if your child’s first tooth erupts from the gums at five months of age, then a dentist appointment should be scheduled by the time your child reaches eleven months.
+Some people include the procedure for dental implants during this period.
 But, if your child does not get that first tooth until nine months of age, you will want to schedule the appointment sometime between the time of eruption and their one year birthday.

 *Note: Some children do not get their first tooth until after their first birthday.
 This is normal and you should go ahead and schedule an appointment with the dentist even if they do not have any teeth.*